-Conversion rate is the key number for determining the effectiveness of a website that sells products or offers services.
-The number of visits means nothing if visitors don’t interact with the website, be it making a purchase or leaving their info and creating leads that can later be used to make sales.
-That’s why we’ve prepared some essential CRO statistics that can help you understand the importance of CRO, and maybe even give you some ideas on how to improve your marketing strategy.
+Conversion rate, in marketing efforts, is the critical factor for determining the effectiveness of a website that sells products or offers services.
+The number of visits means nothing if visitors don’t interact with the website, be it making a purchase or leaving their info and creating leads that can later be used for sales.
+That’s why we’ve prepared some essential CRO statistics that can help you understand the importance of website conversion optimization and maybe even give you some ideas on how to improve your marketing strategy.
 So, let’s jump in, shall we?

 CRO Statistics (Editor’s Choice)